minio/minio/docs/large-bucket/README.md

 minio server /export{1...24}
 ```

-### Minio large bucket on Ubuntu 16.04 LTS servers
+#### Minio large bucket on Ubuntu 16.04 LTS servers (distributed)
-You'll need the path to the disks e.g. `/export1, /export2 .... /export16`.
+You'll need the path to the disks e.g. `http://host1/export1, http://host2/export2 .... http://host4/export16`.
 Then run the following commands on all the nodes you'd like to launch Minio.

 ```sh
 export MINIO_ACCESS_KEY=<ACCESS_KEY>